-Even if the banks did not do considerable business with the United States, any of their prior interactions with OFAC serve as the requisite contact to establish personal jurisdiction.
+Even if did not do considerable business with the United States, any of its prior interactions with OFAC serve as the requisite contact to establish personal jurisdiction.
 See Godo Kaisha IP Bridge 1 v.
 Broadcom Ltd., No. 16-cv-0134, 2017 WL 970383, at 5 (E.D.
 Tex.
 March 1, 2017) (finding that the consolidated regulatory filings were relevant to determining whether the court had specific personal jurisdiction over the defendant company).
-Both banks' contacts with the District of Columbia (via OFAC), let alone the United States (via U.S. dollar transactions cleared through the United States), directly relate to the grand jury's investigation into sanctions and money laundering violations, the lynchpin of which is OFAC's role in the transactions.
+Contacts with the District of Columbia (via OFAC), let alone the United States (via U.S. dollar transactions cleared through the United States), directly relate to the investigation into sanctions and money laundering violations, the lynchpin of which is OFAC's role in the transactions.
 See Knowles, 87 F.3d at 419 (ongoing business relationship and a brokerage account sufficient to support specific personal jurisdiction because underlying SEC investigation concerned those admitted contacts).

 Any single Mingzheng transaction is sufficient to tie the respective bank to the forum and the claim at issue, and each transaction caused injury within the United States.
 Mingzheng hid its connection to FTB, which caused banks to process transactions through the United States, after the banks checked their OFAC filters.
 However, 20 of these transactions were blocked pursuant to OFAC regulations for a suspected connection to FTB.

-Both banks' actions of processing Mingzheng's transactions are the subject of the grand jury's subpoena request; and thus, the banks' in-state activity is the crux of the question at issue.
+Mingzheng's transactions are the subject of the administrative subpoena request; and thus, in-state activity is the crux of the question at issue.
 See Daimler, 571 U.S. at 127.

-Assuming arguendo the banks neither did considerable business in the United States nor did they have forum-related contacts about the subject at issue, there is still specific personal jurisdiction because the conduct in question caused injury within the United States-to wit, criminal violations of U.S. money laundering and sanctions laws that threaten the United States' national security.
+Assuming arguendo neither did considerable business in the United States nor did they have forum-related contacts about the subject at issue, there is still specific personal jurisdiction because the conduct in question caused injury within the United States-to wit, criminal violations of U.S. money laundering and sanctions laws that threaten the United States' national security.
 The United States has a strong interest in combating money laundering, particularly when the U.S. financial system is used by foreign actors to promote criminal activity.
-See United States v.
-Sedaghaty, No. 6:05-cr-60008, ECF No. 277, at 13 (E.D.
-Or.
-Feb.
-26, 2010) (noting that Congress expanded the authority to collect overseas bank records in the USA PATRIOT Act, because "preexisting authorities [] had proven outmoded and inadequate in cases in which money laundering involved foreign entities") (internal citation omitted) (Attached); see also USA PATRIOT Act of 2001, Pub.
+See Sedaghaty, No. 6:05-cr-60008, ECF No. 277, at 13 (noting that Congress expanded the authority to collect overseas bank records in the USA PATRIOT Act, because "preexisting authorities [] had proven outmoded and inadequate in cases in which money laundering involved foreign entities") (internal citation omitted); see also USA PATRIOT Act of 2001, Pub.
 L. No. 107-56, 115 Stat.
 272, § 302(a)(8) ("United States anti-money laundering efforts are impeded by outmoded and inadequate statutory provisions that make investigations, prosecutions, and forfeitures more difficult, particularly in cases in which money laundering involves foreign persons, foreign banks, or foreign countries.").
 Moreover, the "United States has a strong national interest in the effective enforcement of its criminal laws."
 Davis, 776 F.2d at 1035.
 As noted in the OFAC designation and the forfeiture action, Mingzheng's U.S. dollar transactions facilitated North Korea's sanctions evasions and contributed to its proliferation program.
 North Korea-a sanctioned nation, which is also a designated state-sponsor of terrorism-laundering funds to enrich its weapons of mass destruction program poses one of the gravest threats to the national security of the United States.
 See www.state.gov/j/ct/list/c14151.htm.
 Such actions thus caused grievous harm to United States.

-2. Exercising Jurisdiction Comports with Notions of Fair Play and Substantial Justice, Because the Banks Purposefully Directed their Banking Activities into the United States
+2. Exercising Jurisdiction Comports with Notions of Fair Play, Because Purposefully Directed their Banking Activities into the United States